Australia boasts tourist boom, thanks to rugby

 Visitors from China fell slightly in June from May, but at 63,400 were still up 18 percent on the same month last year.
 China has been an increasingly important source of tourists for Australia, more than making up for a long decline in visitors from Japan.

 A lower local currency seemed to have a negligible impact on Australians’ love affair with travelling.
-Short-term trips abroad totalled 734,000 during June, up over 5 percent on the same month last year and yet another record.
-(Reporting by Wayne Cole; Editing by Kim Coghill)
+Short-term trips abroad totaled 734,000 during June, up over 5 percent on the same month last year and yet another record.